bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 So one general class of, okay, what do I need to remember?
 What kind of state am I storing?
 Is the first most basic step is, okay, who do I have channels with?
-If you were to take your, let's pretend your keys, the private key material that you use to update the contracts that make Lightning channels, right?
+Let's pretend the private key material that you use to update the contracts that make Lightning channels, right?
 Like the Bitcoin transactions.
 So you have a key that signs those.
 Okay, let's say you've got that.